innogames/slack-bot/readme.md

 ```
 ![Screenshot](./docs/macro-multiple-jobs.png)

-**Note**: In the commands you can use the full set of [template features of go](https://golang.org/pkg/text/template/) -> loops/conditions are possible!
+**Note**: In the commands, you can use the full set of [template features of go](https://golang.org/pkg/text/template/) -> loops/conditions are possible!

 ### Template functions
 Beside the usual [template features of go](https://golang.org/pkg/text/template/) a bunch of bot specific commands are available in the template scope.